 "The foam has a fluffy feel—similar to a down-filled pillow—and it even comes with a bag of extra foam for those who prefer a denser cushion."—Michelle Hainer, Product Tester

-The Parachute Home Down Alternative Side Sleeper Pillow is a top option to consider if neck pain keeps you up at night or plagues your morning routine.
-Side sleepers face a special challenge to keep the head, neck, shoulders, and back aligned while sleeping, and may need extra space to keep neck pain away.
+The Parachute Down Alternative Side Sleeper Pillow is a top option to consider if neck pain keeps you up at night or plagues your morning routine.
+Side sleepers face a special challenge to keep the head, neck, shoulders, and back aligned while sleeping, and may need extra support to reduce neck and shoulder strain.

-Aside from accommodating multiple sleeping positions, a pillow-in-pillow design makes it easier to wash and dry your pillow by separating the inner and outer layers.
-Many reviewers find the pillow to be soft, but not so soft that it won't support your head throughout the night.
+Aside from accommodating multiple sleeping positions, the pillow-in-pillow design makes it easy to remove and machine-wash the outer layer.
+We think you'll find the pillow to be soft, but not so soft that it won't support your head throughout the night.

 "We were pleasantly surprised to find that the pillow delivered a lot more loft and support than expected.
 The inner core of the pillow prevented our heads from sinking straight through to the mattress, while the outer fluff amped up the comfort factor."—Tierney McAfee, Product Tester

-Side sleepers who like a firm feel will appreciate the supportive fill and gusseted design of this pillow from Utopia Bedding.
-The pillow has a high loft that cradles the head and neck when sleeping on your back or aligns your neck and shoulder when side sleeping.
+Side sleepers who like a plush feel will appreciate the fluffy fill and gusseted design of this pillow from Utopia Bedding.
+The pillow has a high loft that cradles the head and neck when sleeping on your back and aligns your neck and shoulder when side sleeping.

 Down feather pillows are a popular option with side sleepers since they offer soft support that easily conforms to a variety of sleeping positions.
-This set of two pillows gives you a gusseted pillow design with adjustable support for your head and neck, whether you’re a true side sleeper or also sleep on your back and stomach.
+This set of two goose down pillows features a gusseted design with medium support for your neck and shoulders, whether you’re a true side sleeper or also sleep on your back and stomach.

-The big advantage of these Pure Down pillows for side sleepers is the fact that the pillows don’t lose a considerable amount of feathers when compared to other down pillows on the market.
-The weave of the 100 percent cotton pillow cover assists in holding the feathers inside.
+One advantage of these Pure Down pillows: They don’t lose a considerable amount of feathers compared to other down pillows on the market because the weave of the 100 percent cotton pillow cover helps keep the feathers inside.
 Not only does this keep the pillow full for longer, but it also means fewer feathers poking you when you lay your head down at night.

-The most common complaint about these down pillows is that they look very flat upon unpacking.
-Follow the manufacturer’s recommendations to give these pillows 24 hours to fluff up or put them in a dryer with tennis balls to fluff them up.
+These down pillows may look very flat upon unpacking, but follow the manufacturer’s recommendations to give these pillows 24 hours to fluff up to their full loft.
 Feather pillows can also be cleaned in the washing machine.

 Keep cool and sleep better with this memory foam pillow for side sleepers.
 Designed to be breathable and supportive, the Made by Design Cool Touch Memory Foam Pillow is a good choice if you often overheat at night.

-The Cool Touch pillow is described by users as being supportive without being stiff.
-Side sleepers find it strikes a perfect balance that supports the head and neck without pressure points—particularly on the ear.
-Even hot sleepers find this pillow to be comfortable enough to sleep on, which isn’t always the case with memory foam pillows.
+The Cool Touch pillow is supportive without being stiff.
+Side sleepers will find it strikes a perfect balance that supports the head and neck without pressure points—particularly on the ear.
+Even hot sleepers will find this pillow to be comfortable enough to sleep on, which isn’t always the case with memory foam pillows.

-The Wamsutta Extra-Firm Side Sleeper Pillow is a popular pillow option that is both good quality and affordable.
-This pillow for side sleepers is made with a 100 percent cotton cover and hypoallergenic polyester fill.
-A 2-inch side gusset gives the pillow a comfortable construction for side snoozers.
+The Wamsutta Extra-Firm Side Sleeper Pillow is an option that's both good quality and affordable.
+This pillow features a breathable 100 percent cotton cover and polyester fill, and the 2-inch side gusset gives the pillow a comfortable construction for side snoozers.

 Since everyone has different views on how firm a pillow should be, Snuggle-Pedic offers fill customization.
 The company will actually adjust the proprietary mix of shredded foam inside to make changes to the support, firmness, thickness, or weight of the pillow if you go to the manufacturer directly.

-Reviewers find that the pillow sometimes is lumpy when it's initially unpacked, but following the manufacturer’s instructions to fluff and refresh the pillow in a dryer seems to help.
-And while plenty of people have been very happy with Snuggle-Pedic’s customer service and pillow customization, others complain that the pillow is sewn shut on the end and you can’t make simple adjustments to the fill yourself.
+You may find the pillow is lumpy when it's initially unpacked, but following the manufacturer’s instructions to fluff and refresh the pillow in a dryer seems to help.
+And while Snuggle-Pedic has stellar customer service and pillow customization, one con is that the pillow is sewn shut on the end and you can’t make simple adjustments to the fill yourself.

-When it comes to the best pillow for side sleepers, we recommend the Coop Home Goods Adjustable Pillow (view at Amazon).
+When it comes to the best pillow for side sleepers, we recommend the Coop Home Goods Adjustable Pillow.
 It’s filled with a combination of memory foam and microfiber so it’s both breathable and hypoallergenic.
-However, if neck pain keeps you up at night, Parachute’s Down Alternative Side Sleeper Pillow (view at Parachute) is an excellent choice.
+However, if neck pain keeps you up at night, Parachute’s Down Alternative Side Sleeper Pillow is an excellent choice.
 The unique construction helps keep your body in proper alignment throughout the night for a more comfortable night’s sleep.